pjtorres/Viral_metagenomics/Basic_Workflow.md

 #### a.
 Download Human Database: ```wget hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/chromFa.tar.gz```
 #### b.
 Then : ```tar -zxvf chromFa.tar.gz```
 #### c.
 Concatenate all file: ```cat chr*.fa > hg19.fa```
+### Alternatively: got my files from ftp://ftp.ncbi.nih.gov/genomes/H_sapiens/Assembled_chromosomes/seq/    but always make sure you get the latest human genome.
+For instance a lot of the older studies use human reference genome GRCh37, but new research including mine used human reference genome GRch38.
+If you are not sure just look around google and see what is new out there.
+Once you do that you can extract and join the data using these commands:
+#### a1. for i in {1..22} X Y MT; do wget ftp://ftp.ncbi.nih.gov/genomes/H_sapiens/Assembled_chromosomes/seq/hs_ref_GRCh38.p7_chr$i.fa.gz; done
+#### a2. for i in {1..22} X Y MT; do gzip -dvc hs_ref_GRCh38.p7_chr$i.fa.gz >>hs_ref_GRCh38.fa; rm hs_ref_GRCh38_chr$i.fa.gz; done
 #### d.
 Align sequences to reference human genome (using SMALT here)
 ```for file in *fastq; do smalt map -n 10 -y 0.9 -f samsoft -o ${file%}_noha19.samsoft ../../smalt/hg19 $file ; done```
 #### e.
 Create a fasta with reads that did ***NOT*** map to reference genome (from scripts folder)